baumgach/baumgach.github.io/_pages/research.md

-Therefore, in order to start harnessing the massive potential of machine learning for healthcare, and to actually use it to improve real patient outcomes, I aim to do research that helps to bridge this gap between research and clinical practice.
+Therefore, in order to start harnessing the massive potential of machine learning for healthcare, and to actually use it to improve real patient outcomes, I aim to do research that helps to bridge this gap between machine learning and clinical practice.

 Specific research areas